discretlib/discret/README.md

 # Discret: Create local first, peer to peer application (P2P) using a GraphQL inspired API

-Discret hides the complexity of peer to peer networks and reduces it to a database synchronization problem.
+*Discret* hides the complexity of peer to peer networks and reduces it to a data access problem.
-Compared to traditional application, most of the new complexity resides in the rights managements.

-Creating an application requires a few steps
-- Create a datamodel that contains the entity that will be synchronized
+The API allows you to:
+- manage your data using a GraphQL syntax,
-- Create Rooms to manage access rights to the data
+- add access right to your data (in graphQL too),
-- Add data to the Rooms
-- Create invitation to your rooms and manually send them to who you want via external application like email
-- Once the peer accepts the invitation, it will start synchronizing data it is allowed to access.
+- create and accept invites from other peers.

+*Discret* will synchronize your data with other peers, depending on the access right you have given to those peers.

 More details and tutorials are available in the [documentation site](https://discretlib.github.io/doc/)